gkoukis/CODECO-ATHENA_RC-EdgeNet/demo/README.md

 - [Install kubectl on macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos)
 - [Install kubectl on Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows)

-3. a *kubeconfig file* - a configuration file - downloaded from the [Download my kubeconfig file](https://landing.edge-net.org) tab after logging in to EdgeNet.
+3. a *kubeconfig file* - a configuration file - obtained from the [Download my kubeconfig file](https://landing.edge-net.org) tab after logging in to EdgeNet.
 In what follows, we will assume that it is saved in your working directory on your system as *``mycfg.cfg``*.

 ** Note that this kubeconfig file needs to be replaced every few days in order to have access to EdgeNet.